Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 # The Project shows how to Implement LAMP(Linux,Apache,Mysql,Php) on AWS

-After creating a new EC2 instance(an instance of a virtual server), connect to the instance using `ssh`
+After creating a new Ubuntu EC2 instance(an instance of a virtual server) on AWS, connect to the instance using `ssh`

 `ssh -i <private-key-name>.pem ubuntu@<Public-IP-address>`